-Along with quartz, the easiest rough gemstones to facet are beryl and tourmaline.
-Peridot, garnet, and zircon are just slightly more difficult.
 As you advance, you can take on more challenging materials.
 Topaz will have you dealing with a cleavage plane.
-Corundum will expose you to additional hardness, while opal is softer than these other rough gemstones.
+Corundum will expose you to additional hardness, while opal is softer than these other gems.
 This progression will test you but with small steps.

 Of course, you also have to consider your budget.
 A beginner doesn't usually practice on expensive materials.
-Most of the rough gemstones I've recommended are fairly inexpensive, but you need to look at each carefully.
-Gem prices vary according to color, clarity, size, and quantity purchased.
+Most of the rough stones I've recommended are fairly inexpensive, but you need to look at each carefully.
+Rough gem prices vary according to color, clarity, size, and quantity purchased.

 Donald Clark, CSM IMG